babysor/MockingBird/README.md

 * Run `pip install -r requirements.txt` to install the remaining necessary packages.

 ### 2. Reuse the pretrained encoder/vocoder
-* Download the following models and extract to the root directory of this project.
+* Download the following models and extract the encoder and vocoder models to the according directory of this project.
 Don't use the synthesizer https://github.com/CorentinJ/Real-Time-Voice-Cloning/wiki/Pretrained-models
 > Note that we need to specify the newly trained synthesizer model, since the original model is incompatible with the Chinese sympols.
 It means the demo_cli is not working at this moment.
-### 3. Train synthesizer with aidatatang_200zh
+### 3. Train synthesizer with your dataset
-* Download aidatatang_200zh dataset and unzip: make sure you can access all .wav in *train* folder
+* Download aidatatang_200zh or SLR68 dataset and unzip: make sure you can access all .wav in *train* folder
 * Preprocess with the audios and the mel spectrograms:
 `python synthesizer_preprocess_audio.py <datasets_root>`
 Allow parameter `--dataset {dataset}` to support adatatang_200zh, SLR68